Summary

 - That’s why Embrace Relief’s International Hunger Relief: Ramadan campaign is working to provide food packages and hot meals to tens of thousands of people around the world.

 Eid Mubarak!
-The end of Ramadan 2024 will marked by Eid al-Fitr, which is expected to take place in the United States from sunset on Tuesday, April 9, until sunset on Wednesday, April 10.
+The end of Ramadan 2025 will be marked by Eid al-Fitr, which is expected to take place in the United States from sunset on Saturday, March 29, until sunset on Sunday, March 30.

 Concluding the month-long observance of the holy month of Ramadan, Eid al-Fitr is one of the biggest holidays on the Islamic calendar.
 It’s a day known for its communal prayers, gatherings, feasts, gifts, and charity.